About Mel Toxic

 Listeners were sick of hearing ‘Stairway to Heaven’ and the stupidity of DeBella’s Morning Zoo.
 Mel Toxic to the rescue.

-WPST, WDRE, and WYSP were other Philadelphia stations that rocketed in the ratings with the help of the Toxic Avenger.
+WPST, WDRE, and WYSP were other Philadelphia stations that rocketed in the ratings with the help of Mel Toxic.

 • P/T Morning Show, Swing and weekends. • CHR, Rock AC formats